 Painted ceilings are typically light in colour, which can make a room feel larger than if the ceiling were painted a darker colour.
 Due to its typically darker shade, there is the potential for a wood ceiling to make a room feel slightly smaller than the average, so the appeal may be reduced in smaller rooms.
 Like moldy basements for example, or smaller partitioned homes without much natural light.
 But that impact is hardly noticeable in an open-concept room with cathedral ceilings and lots of natural light.

-A modern light grained Wood ceiling © Ecohome
+A modern light grained maple wood ceiling © Ecohome

 Installing wood on ceilings compared to drywall: